Chronic Rhinitis (cont.)

 A significant association exists between rhinitis (allergic), asthma, and chronic sinusitis (inflammation of the sinuses for more than 12 weeks) in some individuals.
-Some evidence suggests that up to 3 of every 5 patients has multiple conditions.
+Some evidence suggests that up to 3 of every 5 patients have multiple conditions.

 Post-nasal drip is mucus accumulation in the back of the nose and throat leading to, or giving the sensation of, mucus dripping downward from the back of the nose.
 One of the most common characteristics of chronic rhinitis is post-nasal drip.
 Post-nasal drip may lead to chronic sore throat, chronic cough, or throat clearing.
 Post-nasal drip can be caused by excessive or thick mucus secretions or impairment in the normal clearance of mucus from the nose and throat.

 What causes rhinitis?

 Rhinitis has many possible causes.
 Rhinitis can be either acute or chronic, and is categorized into three areas: allergic rhinitis, non-allergic rhinitis, and mixed rhinitis (a combination of allergic and non-allergic).

 Allergic rhinitis is the most common cause of rhinitis.
 It is caused by environmental allergies and is characterized by an itchy or runny nose, sneezing, and nasal congestion.
 Other allergic symptoms include:

 - Itchy ears and throat

 - Red or watery eyes

-- fatigue/loss of concentration/lack of energy from loss of sleep, and
+- Fatigue/loss of concentration/lack of energy from loss of sleep

 - Headaches or facial tenderness (not typical)